How Low Testosterone Affects Blood Sugar Levels

 Testosterone levels decrease in men as they age, and some young men may also have low testosterone due to medical conditions.
 If your testosterone levels are below the healthy range, you might experience the symptoms of low T mentioned earlier.

-If you think you have low T, visit a healthcare provider and explain how you feel.
+If you suspect you have low testosterone, consult a healthcare provider and describe your symptoms.
 Share your symptoms and medical history with them.

 They will perform a physical examination to check for changes caused by low testosterone and send a blood sample to a lab to test your testosterone levels.
 Levels below 300 nanograms per deciliter indicate low testosterone.

-If you are diagnosed with low T, the doctor will find the cause and try to address it.
+If you are diagnosed with low testosterone, the doctor will identify the cause and attempt to address it.
 If the cause is obesity, medications, or an unhealthy lifestyle, they might suggest lifestyle changes.
 Otherwise, they may prescribe Testosterone Replacement Therapy (TRT).

 In TRT, you get a testosterone dose based on how low your levels are.
 There are different ways to take testosterone, like gels, injections, pellets, patches, and capsules.
 Learn the pros and cons of each form to choose the one that best fits your lifestyle, health, and budget.